ezzye/dogshit/README.md

 npm run build # create production assets
 ```

+### Summary API

+The backend exposes endpoints to generate and retrieve spending summaries:

+- `POST /summary` – run analytics for a job and persist JSON/CSV outputs.
+- `GET /summary/{job_id}` – fetch the stored summary for further processing.

+Summaries are automatically produced after classification so `report.generate_report`
+can operate on the saved files.

 ### Python CLI

 Run the extractor directly from source or build a self-contained binary: